 Experience musical theatre’s most celebrated love triangle, in which the opera donor Raoul and the mysterious Phantom battle for the affections of the young soprano Christine Daaé.
 Plus, see iconic onstage moments like the jaw-dropping chandelier crash.

-Based on the French novel by Gaston Leroux, the show has won seven Tony Awards in 1988, including Best Musical and Best Director for Harold Prince.
-As Frank Rich wrote in his review of the musical: “It may be possible to have a terrible time at ‘The Phantom of the Opera,’ but you'll have to work at it.”
+The New York Times raves, “It may be possible to have a terrible time at ‘The Phantom of the Opera,’ but you'll have to work at it.”
 So why work?
-Relish the production’s lush and lavish sets and costumes (230, to be exact), and allow yourself to be swept away and enchanted by the music of the night sweep you away at The Phantom of the Opera on Broadway.
+Relish the production’s lavish sets and costumes (230, to be exact), and let the music of the night sweep you away at The Phantom of the Opera on Broadway.

 If The Phantom of the Opera is there inside your mind, or on your must-see list, get The Phantom of the Opera tickets on TodayTix now.